CodeByAfroj/Mini_Ai_Workflow/README.md

-# React Flow Pipeline Builder
+# Mini Ai Work Flow Pipeline Builder

 A full-stack application that provides a node-based visual editor for constructing pipelines and workflows.
 Built with **React** (using React Flow) on the frontend and **FastAPI** on the backend.